muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

 # Timeline of Syria, TR Events

 * 2012
+  * 15/03: Syrian civil war started
+  * 19/07: Kurdish town of Kobanê in Rojova, Syria declared its autonomy.
+It was followed by Cizire and Afrin.
   * 20/08: Obama said use of chemical weapons in Syria would cross a "red line"
 * 2013
   * 19/03: Chemical weapons attacks were reported in Syria’s two main cities, the Khan al-Assel neighborhood of Aleppo and the Damascus suburb of al-Atebeh